Supporting imagery

 Mechanics

-- The LEDs must only operate when the angular velocity of the mirror is stable (in other words, not when the mirror is changing direction).
-This can be thought of as the Active State of a CRT monitor.
+- The LEDs must only operate when the angular velocity of the mirror is stable (in other words, when the mirror is not changing direction).
+This can be thought of as the active state of a CRT monitor.

 Display